elymma/TFL-Travel-Dashboard-Dash-App/README.md

 ### Overall design

-The design choices made for this dashboard were inspired by the Alberto Cairo's work on graphics lies misleading visuals and aimed to recreate the simple and clean layout of websites such as the Google homepage and the Apple website homepage.
+The design choices made for this dashboard were inspired by Alberto Cairo's work on graphics lies misleading visuals and aimed to recreate the simple and clean layout of websites such as the Google homepage and the Apple website homepage.

-design choices, less is more, chartjunk, bootstrap etc

 ### Visualisation design

-#### Visualisation 1: Travel Mode usage Over Time
+#### Visualisation 1: Travel Mode Usage Over Time
 ##### Target audience:
 * TFL Associated Employee: As the manager responsible for hiring bus drivers for TfL (TfL Associated Employee), I want to know when in the year bus usage is the lowest so that I can reduce the number of new hires in these periods.
 [User